HugoAlvarezAjenjo/HugoAlvarezAjenjo/README.md

 ## About Me

-I'm a secon-year software engineering student at UPM.
+I'm a second-year software engineering student at UPM.
 I'm passionate about programming and love learning new technologies.

 In my free time, I enjoy diving into personal projects that challenge me and push me to learn new things.
 But my journey doesn't stop here; my long-term goal is to become a highly competent software engineer and continue exploring the endless possibilities that this exciting field offers.